 Executive Director: Debbie is a licensed Speech-Language Pathologist and has over 10 years of experience working exclusively with patients with Neurogenic Disorders such as aphasia, ALS, and forms of dementia.
-She received her Master’s degree from the University of South Florida and her Bachelor’s degree from Wellesley College.
+She received her master’s degree from the University of South Florida and her bachelor’s degree from Wellesley College.
 Debbie is an affiliate of AphasiaAccess and the National Aphasia Association and is a member of the Academy of Neurologic Communication Sciences & Disorders.
 She is frequently invited as a guest lecturer to the graduate program at USF-Tampa, USF-St Petersburg, and others to talk about delivering patient-centered care to people with aphasia.
 In 2020, Mayor Rick Kriseman appointed Debbie to the St. Petersburg Committee to Advocate for Persons with Impairments (CAPI).
-Prior to earning her Master’s degree, Debbie worked for over 15 years as a consultant providing business process and technology services to Fortune 500 Companies.
+Prior to earning her master’s degree, Debbie worked for over 15 years as a consultant providing business process and technology services to Fortune 500 Companies.
 You can contact Debbie via email or by calling 727.249.1953

 Brooke Owen, M.S., CCC-SLP

-Lead Program Coordinator: Brooke completed her Master’s degree in Communication Sciences and Disorders from the University of South Florida in August of 2018.
+Lead Program Coordinator: Brooke completed her master’s degree in Communication Sciences and Disorders from the University of South Florida in August of 2018.
 She graduated from the University of Central Florida in 2013 with a bachelor’s degree in Communications.
 She is a member of AphasiaAccess and is an invited guest lecturer for the graduate-level course on Neurogenic Disorders at USF.
 Brooke has been a part of the Voices of Hope for Aphasia family since 2015; as volunteer, administrative assistant, Program Assistant, and now Program Coordinator.

 Lauren Hoadley, M.S., CCC-SLP

 Alan Mohney, Jr.

-Adventure Coordinator: Alan is a professional actor who studied acting and theatre management at Florida Southern College and Greensboro College (NC).
+Adventure and Outreach Coordinator: Alan is a professional actor who studied acting and theatre management at Florida Southern College and Greensboro College (NC).
 He has worked for the past seventeen years in the management, support, and development of not-for-profit arts organizations in the Tampa Bay area.